Showing posts with label Atari Super Pack. Show all posts

 Run...Shoot...Die!!

-The terrain is straightforward with monsters, deadly water, disappearing platforms and rocks/etc to leap over - watch out for the bigger baddies who will follow.
-Random power-ups will appear at regular intervals and will need to be struck before you can collect them (I liked the mushrooms).
-An extra life is appreciated but I wasn't thrilled about the laser gun which is limited - it doesn't fire far thus annoying when something is out of reach!
+The terrain is straightforward with monsters, deadly water, disappearing platforms and rocks/etc to leap over - watch out for the bigger baddies who will follow and chase after you.
+Random power-ups will appear at regular intervals and will need to be struck (with your sword) before you can collect them (I liked the mushrooms).
+An extra life is appreciated, but I wasn't thrilled about the laser gun, which is limited - it doesn't fire far, thus annoying when something is out of reach!
 That doesn't make sense, does it?

 The gameplay is regularly broken up by bonus rounds like trying to rescue Tygra, which proved impossible: one touch and you have failed the mission!!
-Also, the levels are broken up into themes which you can choose between: they are Fire, Water, Air and Earth.
-Basically, little changes but we do get different visuals and baddies to kill.
+Who playtested these games back then, or is it just me and my lame skills?
+Also, the levels are broken up into themes, which you can choose between: they are Fire, Water, Air and Earth.
+Basically, little changes, but we do get different visuals and extra baddies to kill.

-Okay, are you ready for more Atari ST screenshots?
+Are you ready for more awesome Atari ST screenshots?
 Of course, you are...

 That creepy fella is tough, so repeatedly hit him where it hurts.
 No, not his wallet!